 It is now almost four weeks since the devastating floods and high winds caused by Cyclone Idai that hit Central Mozambique, Zimbabwe, and Malawi.
 The cyclone has affected 1.85 million people, destroyed 240,000 homes, uprooted 7 million square km’s of cropland and caused outbreaks of cholera.
 With the UN Humanitarian Response Plan under funded, relief has been slow to arrive to the people of Southern Africa.

-You can play your part in supporting the people of Mozambique by donating online or calling 020 8736 1250.
+You can play your part in supporting the work of World Jewish Relief by donating to our appeals or calling 020 8736 1250.
 Your generosity will go a long way in helping to rebuild the lives of the communities hit by the cyclone.
-Thank you.

 Mireille Flores from World Jewish Relief with the distribution team.